glibsonoran/Plush-for-ComfyUI/README.md

 There’s another config.json in the **ComfyUI/custom_nodes/Plush-for-ComfyUI/bkup** directory.
 This file gets copied to the main directory if the main config.json is missing or corrupted.
 It’s a good idea to enter your API key in this file too.

 I reccommend starting off using Style Prompt with a full SDXL Base and Refiner model, these models have the depth and labeling of art styles and artists that works well with this node.
 You'll find a Workflow image in the **custom_nodes/Plush-for-ComfyUI/Example_workflows** directory if you want a quick setup.
 Style Prompt doesn't work well with quick print/turbo workflows like LCM that rely on low cfg values.
 Stable Diffusion has to implement the whole (or most) of a fairly detailed prompt in order to get the right style effect, and these workflows just don't pick everything up.
-At least initially I recommend you use the more basic workflows and models
+At least initially I recommend you use the more basic SDXL workflows and models

 ***
 ![Alt Text](https://github.com/glibsonoran/Plush-for-ComfyUI/assets/31249593/32debc23-3da0-4a65-a3f2-6cf803bde741 "Style Prompt Node")